-This function allows you to block inappropriate, explicit and malicious websites and limit internet access during specified time periods.
+This function allows you to block inappropriate, explicit and malicious websites, and control access to specified websites at specified time.

-Chapter 9 Parental Controls
+Chapter 7 Parental Controls

-Control what types of websites my children or other home network users can visit and the time of day they are allowed to access the internet.
+Control what types of websites my children or other home network users can visit and even the time of day they are allowed to access the Internet.

-For example, I want to allow my children's devices (for example, a computer or a tablet) to access only www.tp-link.com and wikipedia.org from 18:00 (6PM) to 22:00 (10PM) on weekdays and not other time.
+For example, I want to allow my children's devices (e.g. a computer or a tablet) to access only www.tp-link.com and wikipedia.org from 18:00 (6PM) to 22:00 (10PM) on weekdays and not other time.